hikawi/advent-of-code/README.md

 - _(a)_: Second part I thought `do()` and `don't()` would alternate.
 Bad assumption lol.
 - _(b)_: Uiua doesn't have a "sort-by-compare-function" function, so I implemented a rough Bubble Sort using under-select.
 - _(c)_: Run this with `UIUA_RECURSION_LIMIT=1000 uiua run d11.ua`.
 Increase the limit if necessary. **Thank god for Uiua's memo**, I wouldn't know how to properly store a cache map and pass it around recursively in Uiua.
+- _(d)_: Part 2 requires you to find a pixel art of a tree within the grid at some point.
+I don't have any way to check it, so I checked whether there are any overlapping robots (if none, stop).

 ## 2023 - Stars Collection